 Originally built for and occupied by the Northrup King & Co. seed company, its location adjoining two sets of railroad tracks made it the ideal place to ship seeds across the United States.
 Northrup King & Co. occupied the building until the late 1980s, when it was sold to private owners.
 Currently, the building is owned by Shamrock Properties, Inc.

-Through an ongoing process of renovation, Stanton and his daughter Debbie Woodward (Property Manager from 2001 - 2018) turned the Northrup King Building has become a creative center to over 190 artists and arts related businesses and another 30 entrepreneurs and nonprofit organizations.
+Through an ongoing process of renovation, Stanton and his daughter Debbie Woodward (Property Manager from 2001 - 2018) turned the Northrup King Building has become a creative center to over 350 artists and arts related businesses.

 The Northrup King Building is home to over 300 tenants including a creative center to over 250 artists as well as various small business and nonprofit organizations.
 Here you will find some of the most exciting open studio events in the Twin Cities area.